isomerpages/isomerpages-isomergovsg/_resources/6-managing-content-for-your-navigation-bar.md

 * Update the content accordingly
 * Click on "Commit changes" button

-<font color="red"><b>Note: Be very careful with the spacing in the navigation.yml file.
-Your website will break if the spacing are incorrect</font>

 ```
 # Sample code snippet for you to create a 1st level nav